 [Image Description: "CHILDREN'S EXPOSURE TO ADVERSE CHILDHOOD EXPERIENCES IS THE GREATEST UNADDRESSED PUBLIC HEALTH THREAT OF OUR TIME. -ROBERT BLOCK, AMERICAN ACADEMY OF PEDIATRICS" is in center-aligned white letters on a long black letter board with beige wooden bordering standing on a black display stand on a flowered tablecloth on a white bureau.
 The image also has a black and white filter.]

-CONTENT WARNING: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist and I am sharing this content for educational purposes only.
-Social media should never be used as a substitute for mental nor medical health care.
+CONTENT WARNING: I would like to mention that I am not a therapist, psychologist, psychiatrist, or medical doctor.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you suspect that you or loved one needs any professional help for mental health, it is okay to get help, and I highly recommend seeking help from a medical doctor, psychologist, therapist, and/or other professional who is qualified to do so.

 When children are exposed to adversity, this means that they experienced or witnessed traumatic events that can affect their daily lives.
 Sometimes children experience such severe trauma that it feels like something else is going on.
 Adverse Childhood Experiences (ACEs) also known as childhood trauma are any traumatic experiences that occur during childhood at any time between birth to before turning eighteen years old.
 ACEs can negatively impact mental and physical health.
 These traumatic events can include but not be limited to the following: